pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

    python setup.py install # Or: pip install .
    ```

 The build step of `setuptools` can be run through CMake itself.
-The [CMake example](https://github.com/pybind/cmake_example) repository provides a prototype `setup.py` to adjust to your needs.
+The [CMake example](https://github.com/pybind/cmake_example) repository provides a prototype `setup.py` to adjust to your needs

+**Note**: A similar approach using a [`pyproject.toml`](https://github.com/pybind/cmake_example/blob/master/pyproject.toml) file is also possible.

 ---